 Condeco waitlist functionality is not supported.

-Managed rooms are not currently supported in Exchange Sync.
+Managed meeting spaces are not currently supported in Exchange Sync.

 We do not recommend using notice periods as Microsoft 365 will not enforce them.

 Mapped rooms synchronization

 When new Exchange rooms are added to Microsoft 365, it may take up to 24 hours to reflect on the Exchange Room Mapping page in Condeco.

 Deleting a meeting space